hu-tianyi/hu-tianyi.github.io/_posts/2021-05-24-Solve-MemoryError-Unable-to-allocate.md

 ```
 Always overcommit.
 Appropriate for some scientific applications.
-Classic example is code using sparse arrays and just relying on the virtual memory consisting almost entirely of zero pages.
+A classic example is a code using sparse arrays and just relying on the virtual memory consisting almost entirely of zero pages.
 ```

 Now the system will allow you to declare a large array without worrying about how large it is.
 The system will only allocate physical memory pages for those explicit data in your sparse array.